paysuper/paysuper-docs/api-reference/content/main.md

 **401 Unauthorized** - No valid API credentials provided.

-**402 Payment Required** - Your request was in livemode while your account is not activated for live requests yet.
+**402 Payment Required** - Your request was in Live Mode while your account is not activated for Live requests yet.

 **403 Forbidden** - You are not authorized to access the requested item.